 Getting the Roma Pass when visiting Rome is a great idea to save a bit of money on attractions.
 It will give you access to some of the most famous cultural sites in Rome.
 It will allow you to skip the long lines at famous tourist attractions; and it will provide you some useful tools to plan your trip.

-This post will guide you into picking the best Roma Pass options for your needs and will share some tips to make the most of it.
-However, before explaining everything there is to know about it, let me point out what it actually is.
+This post will guide you into picking the best pass for your needs and will share some tips to make the most of it.

-What Exactly Is The Roma Pass And Is It Worth It?
+What Is The Roma Pass And Is It Worth It?

-Most people who visit Rome spend between 2 and 4 days there (though I honestly recommend staying longer to make the most of it).
+Most people who visit Rome spend between 2 and 4 days there.
 They typically spend a day at the Vatican, exploring the Vatican Museums, the Sistine Chapel and St. Peter’s Basilica; one visiting the most famous archeological sites such as the Colosseum, the Forum and the Palatine Hills; and add a museum and all the most beautiful squares in the city.

-The Roma Pass is a pass that can last between 48 and 72 hours, that the City of Rome has been offering in the past few years with the idea of encouraging people who are visiting Rome to make the most out of their dollar and to allow them a smooth visit to as many sites as possible during their stay.
+The Roma Pass is a pass that can last between 48 and 72 hours, that the City of Rome has been offering in the past few years with the idea of encouraging people to make the most out of their dollar and to allow them a smooth visit to as many sites as possible during their stay.

-If you add up the costs of just two tourist attractions you may visit and that of public transportation during your time in Rome (a one way ticket for the metro or bus costs €1.50, while a day pass costs €7 and a 3-day pass costs €18), and throw in an extra museum or site which you will surely end up visiting (or else, why are you in Rome?!) for good measure, you’ll see that after all investing in a Roma card may be a good idea.
+If you add up the costs of just two tourist attractions you may visit and that of public transportation during your time in Rome (a one way ticket for the metro or bus costs €1.50, while a day pass costs €7 and a 3-day pass costs €18), and throw in an extra museum or site which you will surely end up visiting for good measure, you’ll see that after all investing in a Roma card may be a good idea.

-The even better news is that the tickets you get with the Rome city pass are skip the line ones, meaning that you won’t have to put up with the endless lines at the most famous attractions in the city.
+But there’s more!
+The tickets you get with the Rome city pass are skip the line ones, meaning that you won’t have to put up with the endless lines at the most famous attractions in the city.

 Whichever pass you choose, make sure to read the terms and conditions and whether you need to reserve a specific date and time to enter some of the attractions – this is especially applicable to the Colosseum.

-Continue reading to find out what Roma Pass is suitable to your travel needs.
+Continue reading to find out what pass is most suitable to your travel needs.

 The Best Roma Pass Options – Based On Your Travel Style And Needs

-If you are planning to spend a few days in Rome and if you are the kind of person that really wants to see it all (or almost), you should go for an all inclusive Roma Pass.
-All inclusive Rome city passes usually include skip the line tickets to attractions such as the Vatican Museums and Sistine Chapel; they offer preferred access to St. Peter’s Basilica; tickets to Castel Sant’Angelo and skip the line tickets the unmissable attractions in town such as the Colosseum, the Roman Forum and the Palatine Hills.
+If you are planning to spend a few days in Rome and if you are the kind of person that really wants to see it all (or almost), you should go for an all inclusive pass.
+This includes skip the line tickets to attractions such as the Vatican Museums and Sistine Chapel; tpreferred access to St. Peter’s Basilica; tickets to Castel Sant’Angelo and skip the line tickets to the Colosseum, the Roman Forum and the Palatine Hills.

 Some passes include an audio-guide so that you can go around the various attractions on your own.
 The most expensive ones also offer a live guided tour at some of the sites.
 All of them include access to the public transportation system.